 This Vegan Bean Chilli is an all time favourite in our house.
 Full of yummy beans and tasty flavours, this recipe lends itself to all kinds of other additional recipe ideas.

 The very very first recipe I blogged about was my Bean Chilli.
-It's one of my all time favourite recipes, (See it here!) one I turn to over & over.
+It's one of my all time favourite recipes.
+It's one I turn to over & over.
 I make it for easy Sunday lunches with friends, I make it in batches and freeze it & I make it when I'm in need of a comforting easy dish.
 A big pot of it feeds two people for 2-3 days.
 We use it in tacos, as the base for shepherdess pie and over nachos, it even gets used to fill little hand pies made from filo pastry.

-It's such a beloved dish that when I was ill recently, The Gardener made it for me to cheer me up.
+It's such a beloved dish that when I was ill recently, my husband made it for me to cheer me up.
 And it really really worked.
+It felt like a hug in a bowl.

 Serve the chilli with all kinds of yummy extras, chopped herbs, some tomatoes or salsa, some chilli flakes or some avocado slices.